The Matrix (1999) Directors: The Wachowskis

-The Matrix is a mind-bending science fiction film.
+I am a sucker for a good mind-bending science fiction film, and The Matrix delivers a spectacular, thought-provoking, modern superhero adventure.
 It takes place in a futuristic dystopia.
-Keanu Reeves plays an underground computer programmer, Thomas Anderson, known online as “Neo.”
-He is pursued by Agents (played by Hugo Weaving) while an enlightened group of apparent hackers led by Morpheus (played by Laurence Fishburne) tries to help free Neo.
-After some persuasion, Morpheus shows Neo that the real world is a dark, dystopian world run by machines while most humans are indoctrinated to live within “the Matrix” -a virtual, fraudulent reality.
+Keanu Reeves plays an underground computer programmer named Thomas Anderson known by his online hacker moniker “Neo.” as a result of his illicit hacking activities, he is pursued by a cohort of bureaucrats led by “Agent Smith” (played by Hugo Weaving) while an underground, enlightened, rebellious group of hackers led by Morpheus (played by Laurence Fishburne) tries to help Neo escape capture.
+After some persuasion, Morpheus shows Neo that the real world is a dark, Orwellian fraud run by machines where most humans are indoctrinated to live within “the Matrix” -a virtual, illegitimate reality.
 After taking the “red pill” from Morpheus, Neo awakens in the real world (cue allusions to Descartes’s Meditations on First Philosophy).
-He becomes a crew member aboard the Nebuchadnezzar, Morpheus’s ship in the real world.
+He becomes a crew member aboard Morpheus’s underground ship called the Nebuchadnezzar (an allusion to the infamous Babylonian king as found in the Bible).
 Morpheus and his followers believe Neo is “the one” who can wield great power over the matrix and bring an end to the war between humans and machines.
-They teach Neo how to bend the reality of the matrix by virtually re-entering the simulated world.
-However, they are constantly being hunted by Agents.
-Eventually, they are betrayed by Cypher, a member of the crew, and Morpheus is captured and tortured until Neo and Trinity re-enter the matrix to save him, and somehow Neo is suddenly capable of demonstrating great power.
+They teach Neo how to bend the reality of the matrix by virtually re-entering the simulated world of the machines.
+However, re-entering the matrix has its costs.
+The rebels are constantly being hunted by Agents.
+Eventually, they are betrayed by Cypher, a member of the crew, and Morpheus is captured and tortured until Neo and Trinity re-enter the matrix to save him, and at the end Neo is suddenly capable of demonstrating great “supernatural” powers.
 He battles and defeats one of the agents -leading Morpheus and his crew to continue their belief that Neo is the one.